-Overall ranking: Ranked 10th out of 123 for the second time running in the Complete University Guide for 2015.
+Overall ranking: Ranked 10th out of 126 for the third time running in the Complete University Guide for 2016.

 History: Traces roots back to the school of art in 1855.
 In 1863 it spawned a school of science; in 1893 it became the Exeter Technical College; in 1922 it acquired the title University College of the South West of England; and in 1955 it became a university in its own right.